tigerfarm/tfptaskrouter/README.md

 ### Configure your TaskRouter Workspace

-A caller enters a Workflow.
+A caller entered into a Workspace's Workflow.
-The Workflow puts the caller into a TaskQueue.
+The Workflow puts the caller into a Task Queue.
-The Workflow finds a Worker to take the call that is in the TaskQueue.
+The Workflow finds a Worker to take the call that is in the Task Queue.
-A Worker can set their Activities status to Offline, Available(online), and Unavailable.
+A Worker can set their Activities availablity status.
+A Worker has attributes to match them to one or more Task Queues.

 Go to the TaskRouter dashboard: https://www.twilio.com/console/taskrouter/dashboard